AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/MixedConstructs/While_If_Case_If/tc.rst

 Exercise a simple If statement, within a While loop/If statement/Case statement nesting
 ========================================================================================

-Exercise a simple If statement nested in one of the possible selections of a Case statement, itself conditioned by an outer If statement executed as part of a While loop.
+Exercise a simple If statement nested in one of the alternatives of a Case statement, itself contained in an outer If statement that is inside a While loop.

 We implement a double testing strategy, with:

-* Statement coverage oriented scenarii, exercising SC possibilities (loop entered or not, If part of an If statement reached or not, Case statement selections reached or not, ...)  and combinations of such.
+* Statement coverage-oriented scenarios, exercising SC possibilities (loop entered or not, If part of an If statement reached or not, Case statement alternatives reached or not, ...)  and combinations of these.

-* Decision coverage oriented scenarii, exercising DC possibilities (such or such decision True only, False only, or both True and False) and combinations of such.
+* Decision coverage-oriented scenarios, exercising DC possibilities (a given decision True only, False only, or both True and False) and combinations of these.